Big Lake, Texas

-Big Lake is a small rural city in Reagan County, Texas, United States.
+Big Lake is a small rural city in and the county seat of Reagan County, Texas United States.
 As of the 2010 Census, the city population was 2,936.
 It is the county seat of Reagan County.

+Description

 Big Lake is situated atop the divide between the Rio Grande and Colorado River watersheds.
-The city takes its name from a dry lake, a unique dryland plains geographic feature located about two miles south of the city, through which St Hwy 137 passes.
+The city takes its name from a dry lake, a unique dryland plains geographic feature located approximately two miles south of the city, through which St Hwy 137 passes.
 The dry lake, with no outlet, is more than two sections in size, making it the largest in Texas; it impounds water temporarily after high-runoff rain events, being used for grazing the remainder of the time.
 Though seasonal and temporal, the "big playa lake", in wet periods, is significant in a semiarid, drought-frequented environment and has been utilized regularly as a food and water resource by man and animal, alike, since prehistoric times.

 Started as a small ranching community in the late 1880s, Big Lake owes its original existence to the Kansas City, Mexico and Orient Railway, which passed through the area in 1912, as it was extended from Sherwood, west of San Angelo, to Girvin and beyond the Pecos River.
 The growth from the railroad, coupled with that from the Santa Rita discovery well in 1923, allowed it, in 1925, to take over the position of county seat from Stiles, a pioneer ranching community established in 1894 on Centrailia Draw, about 20 miles to the north.
-The main highway through the area, US 67, was extended through the region in 1934, on the way to termination in Presidio.
+The main highway through the area, US 67, was extended through the region in 1934, on the way to its terminus in Presidio.
 The city's current existence is based on agriculture (some farming, but mostly ranching) and oil and gas service and production throughout the area.